MatthewMion/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. What are the main differences between a stateful and a functional component?
+   -The main differences are that functional components do not have access to the lifecycle methods and refs that class components do.
+Also class components were traditionally the only ones able to use state, however now functional components can as well.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?
+   -componentWillMount triggers before the initial render -componentWillUpdate triggers immediately before rendering when new props or state are being received
 3. Define stateful logic.
+   -A behavior created with the use of one or more hooks that use state which you use that behavior to change state.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+   -Arrange = assign variable, render the app, input and targets, set up data to be tested essentially -Act = act on the unit under test, usually by calling methods or functions on the element -Assert = verify that the expected results are as they should be